swyxio/uuid-list/README.md

   - timestamp
   - string?
 - no dependencies
-- no need for coordaination
+- no need for coordination (among different clients generating uuid's)

 ## Concepts